-Weezer’s Rivers Cuomo: “I Still Have The Same Negative Thoughts I Had When I Started”
+Weezer’s Rivers Cuomo: “I Have The Negative Thoughts I Had When I Started”

 Rivers Cuomo is thinking about artificial intelligence and death.
 A lot of the Weezer frontman’s time is currently spent writing code for computer programs, one of which runs every day without him having to do anything to maintain it.